NabbysMark/NScript/README.md

    ```sh
    export PATH="$PATH:$HOME/NacoScript"
    ```
-   You can add this line to your `.bashrc`, `.zshrc`, or equivalent shell config file for persistence.
+   Add this to your `.bashrc`, `.zshrc`, or equivalent for persistence.
 3. **Run scripts** using:
    ```sh
    python3 nacoscript.py yourscript.n